bootcoder/frog-talks/2-phase/documentation/joseph-how-sinatra-routes-put-and-delete.md

 | DELETE    | '/posts/:id' | delete | delete a specific post |

-To use the PUT and DELETE methods in Sinatra you have to "trick" the form to go to the right place
+To use the PUT and DELETE methods in Sinatra you have to "trick" the form to go to the right place.

-To get to the edit form to submit via POST request you form must include a hidden input field.
+To get to the edit form to submit via POST request your form must include a hidden input field.

 ### Put form and route